Venafi/vault-pki-backend-venafi/README.md

     vault write sys/plugins/catalog/secret/venafi-pki-backend sha_256="${SHA256}" command="venafi-pki-backend"
     ```

-    **NOTE**: If you get an error that says "can not execute files outside of configured plugin directory", it's because you didnt set you plugin_directory correctly with a non-symlinked directory.
+    **NOTE**: If you get an error that says "can not execute files outside of configured plugin directory", it's because you didnt set the plugin directory correctly with a non-symlinked directory.
 Go back to step 3 and read the note again.
 Also make sure this change is reflected when calling for the SHA-256 checksum.

 8. Enable the secrets backend for the `venafi-pki-backend` plugin:
     ```